SNOHOMISH COUNTY PARKS PLANNING

 PARK INVENTORY REPORT

-A complete listing of facilities managed by Parks is provided in the annual Snohomish County Parks Inventory Report (PIR).
+A complete listing of facilities managed by Parks is provided in the Snohomish County Parks Inventory Report (PIR).
 A summary spreadsheet included in the PIR lists each park alphabetically and includes information on classification, size and general amenities.
 A description of each of the classifications is located in the PIR and includes information about the intended service area for each classification.
 Further information on each Snohomish County park property is found on individual park maps in the PIR, following the summary listing.
 An overview map is also included in the PIR showing the distribution of park facilities around the county.

 INDIVIDUAL PARK PLANS

 See Current Park Projects for active planning group projects.